khushboojain01/Java-Project01-/README.md

-# Java Project 01 - Scientific Calculator
+# Java GUI - Scientific Calculator With Currency Conversion

 ## Overview
 This project is a **GUI-based Scientific Calculator** designed to offer multiple modes of operation: